Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1.md

 ## Session 2

-- after marcus' death, the letter by marcus will be incinerated due to Gentle Death death wish
+- after marcus' death, the letter by marcus will be incinerated due to Gentle Death death wish.
+	- I sure hoppe they kept notes
 	- the filler combat NPC's death will be remembered by some house i the impromptu village DC 20+.

 - Meeting Person 3 - Frederic